PythonRSAS/pythonrsas.github.io/_posts/2022-07-20-1-Bit-wise-operations.md

 # Examples

-Below example of parsing hexadecimal colours is from [stackoverflow](https://stackoverflow.com/questions/1746613/bitwise-operation-and-usage).
+Below example of parsing hexadecimal colours came from [stackoverflow](https://stackoverflow.com/questions/1746613/bitwise-operation-and-usage).

 It accepts a String like #FF09BE and returns a tuple of its Red, Green and Blue values.
 <div class="code-head"><span>code</span>hex to rgb.py</div>